Google Nest Hub Overview: Energy saving in the smart home?

 Swap out your old light bulbs for smart bulbs

-One of the easiest ways to save energy (and money!) is switching out traditional incandescent light bulbs for smart LED bulbs, such as the Philips Hue.
-As well as having the ability to adjust dimming and change colours, these can then be paired with Google Home, which allows the user to create routines and even turn on and off all of your lights in one tap, ensuring you’re not wasting electricity, even when you’re out of the house.
+One of the simplest ways to save energy (and money!) is by switching out traditional incandescent light bulbs for smart LED bulbs, such as the Philips Hue, TP-Link or LIFX ranges.
+As well as having the ability to adjust brightness and change colours, these bulbs can be paired and grouped with Google Home, which allows the user to create routines and even turn on and off all lights in one tap, ensuring you’re not wasting electricity, even when you’re out of the house.

 By using the Voice Match feature on the Google Nest Hub, you can even set up commands to create personalised routines.
 For example, you could turn off all your lights and turn down the thermostat just by saying “Hey Google, goodnight”.

 Energy-saving tipInstall smart light switches and smart plugs in your home to get the most out of your smart bulbs.
 Smart switches add features such as dimming, while smart plugs allow you to turn a regular lamp into a smart lamp.
 Certain models will also allow you to keep on top of your energy consumption right from your Google Nest home hub.

 Can I trust the Google Nest Hub with my data?